ChainAgnostic/CAIPs/CAIPs/caip-19.md

 ### Semantics

 Each `asset_namespace` covers a class of similar assets.
-Usually it describes an ecosystem or standard, such as e.g. `slip44` or `erc20`.
+Usually, it describes an ecosystem or standard, such as e.g. `slip44` or `erc20`.
 One asset_namespace should include as many assets as possible.
-`asset_reference` is a way to identify a asset within a given asset_namespace.
+`asset_reference` is a way to identify an asset within a given asset_namespace.
-The semantics as well as the more granular syntax are of the reference are delegated to ecosystem specific documents, to be expected as separate CAIPs.
+The semantics as well as the more granular syntax of the reference, are delegated to ecosystem specific documents, to be expected as separate CAIPs.

 ## Rationale

 The goals of the general asset type and asset ID format is:

 - Uniqueness within the entire asset ecosystem
-- To some degree human readable and helps for basic debugging
+- To some degree human-readable and helps for basic debugging
-- Restricted in a way that it can be stored on chain
+- Restricted in a way that it can be stored on-chain
 - Character set basic enough to display in hardware wallets as part of a transaction content

 The following secondary goals can easily be achieved:

 - Can be used unescaped in URL paths
-- Can be used as filename in a case-sensitive UNIX file system (Linux/git).
+- Can be used as a filename in a case-sensitive UNIX file system (Linux/git).

 Those secondary goals have been given up along the way:

-- Can be used as filename in a case-insensitive UNIX file system (macOS).
+- Can be used as a filename in a case-insensitive UNIX file system (macOS).
-- Can be used as filename in a Windows file system.
+- Can be used as a filename in a Windows file system.

 ## Test Cases